Culture of Tel Aviv: Street art

 Street art and graffiti in Tel Aviv are prominent, particularly in neighborhoods like Florentin and the Old Tel Aviv central bus station.
 While some artists directly address political issues, others just paint random art.

 Florentin

 Tel Aviv's Florentin neighborhood is decorated in unique graffiti and arts, and operators regularly offer guided street art tours for foreigners and Israelis alike.
 Florentin is home to many artists such as Dioz, Dede, Tag and more.

-The graffiti in Florentin plays a crucial role in shaping Tel Aviv's urban culture.
-It serves as a form of resistance, a way to reclaim public spaces, and a means of fostering community identity and solidarity.
+The graffiti in Florentin plays a crucial role in shaping Tel Aviv's urban culture, fostering the community's identity.

 27 Club graffiti

 The 27 Club graffiti is a mural in Tel Aviv, Israel, painted by John Kiss with the assistance of Itai Froumin and Roman Kozhokin.
 The work depicts, from left to right, Brian Jones, Jimi Hendrix, Janis Joplin, Jim Morrison, Jean-Michel Basquiat, Kurt Cobain, Amy Winehouse, and an unknown figure believed to depict Kiss.

 Over the years since its creation in 2014, the work has become known as one of Israel's must-see street artworks, and according to From the Grapevine Magazine "the most popular in Florentin."
 Some locals define it as "sensational".